chiboycalix/boxShadowPackage/README.md

-# what is does this package do?
+# what does this package do?

 Adds the perfect shadow to your HTML element.
 It is highly customizable